Native Son (2019 film): Production

 In February 2017, it was announced Rashid Johnson would direct the film, from a screenplay written by Suzan-Lori Parks.

 Johnson first read the novel, gifted to him by his mother, in his teenage years.
+The production team received permission from the estate of Richard Wright to create the film.
+Parks reviewed the 1951 film and the 1986 film.

 In March 2018, it was announced Ashton Sanders, Nick Robinson, Margaret Qualley, Bill Camp and KiKi Layne had been cast in the film.
 Matthew Perniciaro and Michael Sherman will produce under their Bow and Arrow Entertainment banner, while A24 will distribute.
 In April 2018, Sanaa Lathan, Connie Nelson, Lamar Johnson and Jerod Haynes joined the cast of the film.

 Principal photography began on April 9, 2018, in Cleveland, Ohio.
 Production concluded on May 6, 2018.

-Kyle Dixon & Michael Stein compose the film score.
+Stranger Things composer's Kyle Dixon & Michael Stein compose the film score.
 The soundtrack will be released at Milan Records.

+The Dalton residence has artwork from African-Americans; Johnson stated that he often saw such art in residences of white liberals.

+Parks made Henry Dalton a fan of older technology so a furnace, used to disguise Mary's killing, would be present in his house, and so video cameras would not be present in the scene when Bigger kills Mary.
+Additionally, the old technology is meant to be representative of existing "structures, systems, and systemic patterns" that are hampering society despite the social progress made.

+The film team wanted for Bigger, Bessie, Mary, and Jan to form friendships with one another, something they felt the earlier films had not tried with those characters.

-Johnson removed Bigger raping Bessie partly because of issues involving sexual assault occurring in the 2010s.
+Furthermore, Johnson removed Bigger raping Bessie partly because of issues involving sexual assault occurring in the 2010s.
 He also removed Bessie's death because having her survive would "give Bigger an opportunity to be both complicated and (empathetic) simultaneously, and that was just a step off of a cliff that didn't allow us to tell the story in a (contemporary) way that we thought would facilitate conversation."
+The team also chose not to include a trial scene, to give more space to the social interactions between Bigger and Mary.